 A functional resume, also known as a skills-based resume, emphasizes your skills above all else.
 There are several reasons why you might choose a functional resume format over a chronological or combination format for your next job application.

 This format works well for applicants who have little to no work experience, have gaps in their employment history, or if they are seasoned professionals who are looking to make a career change.
 Here, we outline everything you need to know about functional resume formats to help you decide if it is the right choice for you.

-The structure of a functional resume
+The structure of a chronological resume

 Be sure to add your name, email address, phone number and location.
 Your mailing address is not required on a modern resume.

 The summary statement or career objective on a functional resume is your introduction to an employer.
 Unlike the other two resume formats, which use a Professional Summary focused on what you can offer an employer, here it’s OK to mention your career goals since many users of the functional resume format won’t have an extensive work history.